populationgenomics/production-pipelines/README.md

   --ped-file TEXT                 PED file (will override sample-meatadata family
                                   data if available)
   --local-dir TEXT
-  --output-project TEXT           Only create ES indicies for the project(s).
+  --output-dataset TEXT           Only create ES indicies for the dataset(s).
                                   Can be set multiple times.
-Defaults to --input-projects.
+Defaults to --input-datasets.
 The name of the ES index will be suffixed with the dataset version (set by --version) --skip-ped-checks               Skip checking provided sex and pedigree